Tag Archives: wisconline

 Roles

 Discord servers allow people to be associated with multiple roles.
-When you first join the server, you will be asked to acknowledge the Code of Conduct, which grants the @member role, which will reveal other channels in the server.
+When you first join the server, you will be asked to acknowledge the Code of Conduct, which grants the @member role and will reveal other channels in the server.

 If you encounter a problem, you might want to contact one of the following roles: